reedoooo/reading-notes/301-Notes/note-frame retrospectives.md

     6. Assignment Status: (complete/incomplete)

 - Prompt: Write a retrospective for me using the notes I provide in the numbered list below.
 Fill in any generic information that I do not provide to put the glue the content together.
 For example, if I don't provide what I learned today, you must take the details I provided about my day and fill in the missing information.
 - The retrospective must answer the following questions and each question correlates with the numbered list below.
-Make sure you create the retrospective as a chunk of text not an outline:
+Make sure you create the retrospective as a chunk of text not an outline (max length is 2 paragraphs):
   - What went well, that I might forget if I don’t write down?
   - What did I learn today?
   - What should I do differently next time?